Frequently Asked Questions

 We do not share your information under any circumstance.
 We may send you an e-mail to notify you of an upcoming workshop should you be unable to attend your preferred training.
 We also use the e-mail addresses supplied to notify every applicant of their status after the registration process.

-When will I be informed if I have been approved for a workshop?
+When will I be informed if I have been confirmed for a workshop?

-Applicants are notified about their approval via email once full payment has been received.
+Registrants are confirmed via email once full payment has been received.

-We are interested in journalists, educators and communication professionals who have a strong interest in digital media and in advancing the adoption of technology in their organizations and to further their career goals.
+We are interested in career professionals in communication, journalism, and education.
+Many of our participants are employed in the field of marketing communications, social media content production,public relations, journalism, as faculty from higher education .
+We are interested in people who have a strong interest in digital media, in advancing the adoption of technology in their organizations, and in furthering their career goals.

 Do we accept registrants who work for non-journalistic organizations?